 Massachusetts has the best public schools in the U.S., which requires top-performing teachers.
 It’s no secret that this helps the state rank as the fifth-best for teachers, as they earn the highest salaries in the field of academia.

 Average teacher pay: $76,523

 California is the only West Coast state to make the top five highest-paying states for teachers.
-Because the cost of living in California is among the highest of all states, teachers are able to manage these costs with high earning figures.
+Because the cost of living in California is among the highest of all states, teachers are able to manage these costs with their padded salaries.

 Average teacher pay: $78,567